-- Penguins are highly social, colonial birds that form breeding colonies numbering in the tens of thousands.
-They may use the same nesting grounds for thousands of years and the largest colonies can number in the millions, but parents and chicks use their superb hearing to easily keep track of one another even in a crowd.
+- Penguins are highly social, colonial birds that form breeding colonies called rookeries numbering in the tens of thousands.
+Many generations may use the same nesting grounds for thousands of years, and the largest colonies can number in the millions, with many penguins staying with the same mates for years.
+Parents and chicks use their superb hearing to easily keep track of one another even in a crowd.

-- Emperor penguins and king penguins do not make any sort of nests.
+- Emperor penguins and king penguins do not make any nests.
 Instead, a single egg for each mated pair is incubated on a parent’s feet and kept warm by a flap of skin called a brood pouch.
-Incubation can take 8-10 weeks and occurs during winter, so the egg must always be kept warm and safe.
+Incubation can take 8 to10 weeks and occurs during winter, so the egg must always be kept warm and safe.

-- Emperor penguin males will incubate their eggs for two months in the winter without eating while the females are at sea.
-During that time, they live off their fat reserves and may lose half their body weight.
-When the females return shortly after the chicks hatch, they switch parental duties and the females fast while the males go to sea to replenish their fat stores.
+- Emperor penguin males incubate their eggs for two months in the winter without eating while the females are at sea.
+During that time, males live off their fat reserves and may lose half their body weight.
+When the females return shortly after the chicks hatch, they switch parental duties, and the females fast while the males go to sea to replenish their fat stores.

 - Depending on the species, a wild penguin can live 15 to 20 years.
 During that time, they spend up to 75 percent of their lives at sea.

-- Penguins have many natural predators depending on their habitat, including leopard seals, sea lions, orcas, skuas, snakes, sharks and foxes.
-Artificial threats are also a problem for penguins, including oil spills and other pollution, climate change that alters the distribution of food sources and illegal poaching and egg harvesting.
-Fortunately, many penguins are receptive to captive breeding programs and those successes can help preserve penguin populations.
+- Penguins have many natural predators depending on their habitat, including leopard seals, sea lions, orcas, skuas, snakes, sharks, and foxes.
+Artificial threats are also a problem for penguins, including oil spills and other pollution, climate change that alters the distribution of food sources, invasive predators such as rats, and illegal poaching and egg harvesting.
+Fortunately, many penguins are receptive to captive breeding programs, and those successes in zoos, aviaries, and marine parks can help preserve penguin populations.